davidvcauw/distributed-applications/exercises/02-higher-order-functions/02-goodbye-loops/14-piping/assignment.md

 ## Task

-Write a function `Grades.best_students` that returns the names of the top three students.
+Write a function `Grades.best_students(grades)` that returns the names of the top three students.
-Write it as a single expression, relying op pipes to connect the successive operations
+Write it as a single expression, relying on pipes to connect the successive operations.

 Hint: these are the operations you need: